Carson Kelly Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

+- The Braves pitching staff is fifth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Braves' 3.78 team ERA ranks third among all league pitching staffs.
+- The Braves have the fourth-ranked team ERA among all MLB pitching staffs (3.80).

-- The righty last pitched on Friday against the Chicago White Sox, when he went seven scoreless innings while giving up three hits.
+- His most recent time out came on Saturday against the Chicago White Sox, when the righty tossed six innings, surrendering five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.